ellakoa/postcard-poem/content/posts/clickety-clack.md

 poem: |

   Hidden from the light of day
-  I carefully dust the years away
+  Carefully I dust the years away
   As I clean my thoughts go back
   I’m sitting on my grandmother's lap
   I learnt to sew on one like this